MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-your-preferences.md

 ---
-title: View, change user preferences
+title: Set your preferences
 titleSuffix: Azure DevOps
 ms.custom: seodec18
-description: Change picture, set preferred email, or other user preferences from your profile defined for Azure DevOps. ms.technology: devops-settings ms.assetid: ms.author: chcomley
+description: Change picture, set preferred email, or other user preferences from your Azure DevOps profile. ms.technology: devops-settings ms.assetid: ms.author: chcomley
 author: chcomley
 ms.topic: conceptual
 monikerRange: '<= azure-devops'
-ms.date: 08/17/2020
+ms.date: 09/02/2021
 ---

-# Set user preferences
+# Set your preferences

 [!INCLUDE [version-all](../../includes/version-all.md)]

-From your profile page, you can change your information and  account preferences.
-Learn how to complete the following tasks:
+From your Azure DevOps user profile page, you can change your picture, display name, and preferred email.

-- Change your picture
-- Change your display name
-- Change your preferred email
-- Change your directory
+Other tools for setting your Azure DevOps preferences include:

-- Change your locale settings - Locale settings include language, date and time pattern, time zone, and user interface theme
+- **[Time and Locale](../accounts/change-time-zone.md#change-your-user-profile-time-zone)**: Change your preferred language, date and time patterns, and time zone.
+- **[Notifications](../../notifications/manage-your-personal-notifications.md)**: Add or review subscriptions to event changes.
+- **Permissions**: Use to refresh your permissions to cause any recent changes to take effect.
+- **[Preview features](../../project/navigation/preview-features.md)**: Enable or disable a preview feature for your user account.
+- **Theme**: Choose the user interface theme to use with your Azure DevOps web portal.

-> [!IMPORTANT]
+> [!NOTE]
-> You can't change your user interface (UI) theme in Azure DevOps if you're using Internet Explorer (IE).
+> You can't change your Azure DevOps  user interface (UI) theme if you're using Internet Explorer (IE).

 ## Change profile settings